Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Introduction

 The above considerations are, of course, still restricted to the non-relativistic regime.
+Scalar relativistic (SR) effects (by definition described by scalar-multiplicative potentials) can be straightforwardly included in the theory.
 It is notable, however, that spin-orbit coupling (SOC, described by a potential that is certainly not scalar, nor multiplicative) may also be formally introduced in the theory by viewing it as another external field.
-Scalar relativistic (SR) effects, on the other hand, (which, by definition are described by scalar-multiplicative potentials) can be straighforwardly included in the theory.
-Overall, the relativistic generalization of the procedure leads (in the two-component framework) to the spin-current DFT (SCDFT), of Vignale and Rasolt, as first shown by Bencheihk.\cite{vignale1988current,bencheikh2003spin} In this context, SOC enters the theory through non-Abelian potentials $\boldsymbol{\mathcal{A}}^x$, $\boldsymbol{\mathcal{A}}^y$ and $\boldsymbol{\mathcal{A}}^z$, each of which couple to the fermionic system through spin-current densities (i.e. currents of the spin-magnetization $m_x$, $m_y$ and $m_z$) $\mathbf{J}^x$, $\mathbf{J}^y$ and $\mathbf{J}^z$ with:\cite{bencheikh2003spin,pittalis2017u,desmarais2020adiabatic,desmarais2020spin}
+Overall, the relativistic generalization of the procedure leads (in the two-component framework) to the spin-current DFT (SCDFT), of Vignale and Rasolt, as first shown by Bencheihk.\cite{vignale1988current,bencheikh2003spin} In this context, SOC enters the theory through non-Abelian potentials $\boldsymbol{\mathcal{A}}^x$, $\boldsymbol{\mathcal{A}}^y$ and $\boldsymbol{\mathcal{A}}^z$, each of which couple to the fermionic system through spin-current densities (i.e. currents of the spin-magnetization $m_x$, $m_y$ and $m_z$) $\mathbf{J}^x$, $\mathbf{J}^y$ and $\mathbf{J}^z$:\cite{bencheikh2003spin,pittalis2017u,desmarais2020adiabatic,desmarais2020spin}